ReSurfEMG/ReSurfEMG/docs/developers.rst

   python ./tests/test.py

-Under the hood, this runs unittest:
+Under the hood, this runs unittest.